It is one of the richest horse races in the world, and one of the most wagered-upon too.

 But that’s not actually the case, with the Epsom Derby easily the best paying race on British soil – there’s £1.6 million on the table, with the winner earning just shy of £1 million.

-Not even the Cheltenham Gold Cup can lay a glove on that at a shade under £500,000, and the Derby is actually on a par with the Kentucky Derby.
+Not even the Cheltenham Gold Cup can lay a glove on that at £625,000, and the Derby is actually on a par with the Kentucky Derby.

-That said, the prize money on offer here pales in comparison to the best paid renewals n the planet.
-There’s an astonishing £8 million up for grabs in the Dubai World Cup, with the Prix de l’Arc de Triomphe (£4.4 million) and the Breeders’ Cup Classic (£4 million) next best.
+That said, the prize money on offer here pales in comparison to the best paid renewals on the planet.
+There’s an astonishing £15 million up for grabs in the Saudi Cup, £9 million for the Dubai World Cup, £8 million for Australia’s Everest, with the Prix de l’Arc de Triomphe (£4.4 million) and the Breeders’ Cup Classic (£4 million) next best.